Joseph-Heetel/BlazorChat/Documentation/webrtc.md

 A [STUN](https://en.wikipedia.org/wiki/STUN) server is required for clients to discover their public Ip.
 Plenty of free services exist, such as `stun:stun.l.google.com:19302`.

 A [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server is required for NAT traversal.
 For testing a free service such as [Viagenie NUMB](https://numb.viagenie.ca/) can be used, but for production a dedicated solution needs to be setup (for example [coturn](https://github.com/coturn/coturn)).
 Right now TURN credentials are fixed environment variables and therefor shipped as effectively plain text as part of the client application.
 In a production environment, temporary credentials should be generated dynamically and provided to the client only as needed.

+## JS Interop for WebRTC
+All the heavy lifting for WebRTC happens in the browser Api, accessed via Javascript.
+In this implementation, The clients service `WebRTCCallService` (`Client/Services/`) controls the scripts state.
+A global object `window.webRtcHelper` manages the RTCPeerConnection and active media streams.
+A global function object `window.queryDevices` is used to get a list of input devices usable for WebRTC.

+Whenever a call is opened or accepted the Call service initiates the script-side webRtcHelper.

+The JS side right now manages many aspects, such as matching tracks to video elements, configuring local RTCPeerConnection, performing negotiations, etc. An alternative approach could be to match a `RtcPeerConnection` type on C# Side, with calls to and from the javascript counterpart directly with most of the logic happening in C#.

+## Data channel
+A data channel is used to transmit the state of attached media to the other peer.
+The original intent was to allow identifying tracks to sources (camera vs. screen capture), but this was abandoned as not feasible (See [issues](#issues)).
+At this time all it does is notifying the other client about the state of input devices (microphone enabled? camera enabled? screenshare enabled?)

+## Multiple Users
+In theory, voice + video meetings could be enabled with more than two participants via peer 2 peer.
+However this requires a unique rtc peer connection per client for all other participants.
+This also requires transmitting outgoing streams for every other participant separately.
+This puts a lot of strain on both client hardware and network.
+Existing implementations therefor restrict the maximum number of participants in peer 2 peer calls between 3 - 4 with video and ~ 10 with audio only.